For Postdoctoral and PhD work

 The research section is located in the European Research Institute for the Biology of Aging (ERIBA) along with other departments that share an interest in applying systems biology approaches to studying the genetic factors involved in human diseases and aging, in human cells and in model organisms.
 The Department of Genetics c ollaborates widely with other groups in Groningen, and at a national and international level.
 Candidates should be fluent in English.

-Students looking for internships in Genetics should look here.
+Students seeking places for internships in Genetics should look here.

 Salary will depend on your level of education and experience and is based on a full-time working week of 38 hours.
 The terms of employment are in accordance with the Collective Bargaining Agreement for Dutch University Medical Centres ( CAO UMC ).